rwilliams04/datavyu/tutorial/datavyu_tutorial.md

 # R and datavyur

-To use the `datavyur` R package you must first do the following steps to install this package.
+To use the `datavyur` R package you must first do the following steps to install it.
 You can skip these if everything has already been installed.

 1. Install R: [http://www.r-project.org/](http://www.r-project.org/)
 2. Install RStudio: [http://www.rstudio.com/products/rstudio/download/](http://www.rstudio.com/products/rstudio/download/)